kayaei/pands-project/README.md

 #### 2.2.2.
 Histograms

 I used the Histogram method to graphically summarize and display the distribution of the Iris data set.
 As we know from Data Analytics, a histogram  is a vertical bar chart that depicts the distribution of a set of data and can be constructed by segmenting the range of the data into equal sized bins (e.g. segments, groups or classes).
-The vertical axis of the histogram is labeled "Count or Frequency" and indicates how many times the event occurred (the number of counts for each bin).
+The vertical axis of the histogram is labelled "Count or Frequency" and indicates how many times the event occurred (the number of counts for each bin).

-On the other hand ,the horizontal axis of the histogram is labeled with the range of the numerical variables from our dataset.
+On the other hand ,the horizontal axis of the histogram is labelled with the range of the numerical variables from our dataset.
 We then determine the number of data points that reside within each bin and that is how we construct the histogram chart.
 We used the histogram when we want to;
 • Summarize large data sets graphically
 • Compare measurements with specifications
 • Communicate information graphically